gavinleong/MeshNet4carvings/README.md

 6. Test the trained MeshNet on the test dataset.
 The accuracy of MeshNet on the test dataset should be like that for the training dataset.

+Modifications made to the base MeshNet script:

+a.
+In MeshNet4carvings.py AdamW optimiser used instead of stochastic gradient descent

+b.
+In MeshNet4carvings.py train and testing combined into one script to run grid search over hyperparameters

+c.
+In preprocess.py, removes limit of max faces = 500

+d.
+In ModelNet40.py, removed labels in type_to_index_map to be recognition-oriented rather than classification-oriented

 [1] S. Song, J. Xiao, Sliding Shapes for 3D Object Detection in Depth Images, in: Comput.
 Vision–ECCV 2014 13th Eur.
 Conf., Zurich, 2014: pp. 634–651. https://doi.org/10.1007/978-3-319-10599-4_41.

 [2]	P.F.
 Felzenszwalb, R.B.
 Girshick, D. McAllester, D. Ramanan, Object Detection with Discriminatively Trained Part-Based Models, IEEE Trans.
 Pattern Anal.
 Mach.
 Intell.
 32 (2010) 1627–1645. https://doi.org/10.1109/TPAMI.2009.167.